landislab/landislab.github.io/home/index.md

 We are seeking researchers interested in studying evolutionary biology from a quantitative perspective.
 New lab members will design statistical models, develop scientific software methods, lead projects, and publish first-author papers.
 [Postdoctoral](people#postdoc) and [PhD student](people#phd_student) positions are to start in Summer 2019 (some flexibility).
-If interested, please email a brief statement of your research interests and a copy of your CV to [mlandis (at) gmail (dot) com](mailto:michael.landis@wustl.edu).
+If interested, please email a brief statement of your research interests and a copy of your CV to [michael.landis@wustl.edu](mailto:michael.landis@wustl.edu).
 A broader invitation to apply will be published by December 1, 2018.
 Applications will be reviewed starting in January 10, 2019.